Ashok0/HL2VREssentials/README.md

 - Custom fixes to prevent "Too many indices for index buffer" crashes.
 - Fixed missing sound effects.
 - Fixed the incorrect Steam App ID in Mod Organizer 2.
-- Fixed the Nightmare House and MINERVA menus.
+- Fixed the main menu for Nightmare House and MINERVA.
 - Removed duplicate MINERVA textures to significantly reduce the filesize.
 - Enabled experimental immersive doors feature in the config file.
 - Added additional texture mods.